vega/vega-embed/README.md

 ## Release Process

 To release a new version, make sure that everything works.
 Then run `yarn version` and bump the version number.
 Lastly, push to GitHub (with the release tag).
-[Travis](https://travis-ci.org/vega/vega-embed/builds) will build a bundle and make the [npm release](https://www.npmjs.com/package/vega-embed) automatically.
+GitHub Actions will build a bundle and make the [npm release](https://www.npmjs.com/package/vega-embed) automatically.